boennecd/dynamichazard/cran-comments.md

   Running under: Windows >= 8 x64 (build 9200)
   R version 3.5.0
-* Ubuntu 14.04.5 LTS (on travis-ci with codename: trusty) R version 3.5.0
+* Ubuntu 14.04.5 LTS (on travis-ci with codename: trusty) R version 3.5.1
 * win-builder (devel and release)
-* Local Ubuntu 17.04 (64-bit) with R devel and with clang 4.0.0 with ASAN and UBSAN checks
+* Local Ubuntu 17.04 (64-bit) with R devel and with clang 6.0.0 with ASAN and UBSAN checks
-* The following rhub platforms: debian-gcc-release fedora-clang-devel fedora-gcc-devel
+* The following rhub platforms: debian-gcc-devel fedora-clang-devel fedora-gcc-devel debian-gcc-patched debian-gcc-release linux-x86_64-rocker-gcc-san

-  I failed to build with these platforms.
-It seems to be a bug with rhub https://github.com/r-hub/rhub/issues/141 debian-gcc-devel debian-gcc-patched linux-x86_64-rocker-gcc-san

 I use the build with codename trusty for the GCC 4.8.4 which has C++11 support.

 ## R CMD check results
-All platforms have a note about the package size expect the win-builder with the devel version.
+All platforms have a note about the package size except the win-builder with the devel version.

-## Resubmission
-This is a resubmission.
-In this version I have:

- * Skipped some of the tests on r-patched-linux-x86_64 and r-release-linux-x86_64.
-The test failed due to errors in the biglm package version 0.9-1.
-I could not reproduce the errors but now the tests do not fail if the calls to `biglm::bigglm` fails.
- * Fixed the UBSAN error.
-I could re-produce it after I upgraded to clang-6.0.
+I still get this error with the UBSAN check: https://github.com/RcppCore/Rcpp/issues/874#issue-337282814

+Though, it does not seem to trigger on CRAN and Dirk Eddelbuettel and Kevin Ushey indicate that it may not be a problem.